-Day trading is one of the best ways to invest in the financial markets.
-Unlike standard investing, where you put in money for a long period of time, day trading means you open and close all your trades intraday.
+Day trading is one of the best ways to invest in financial markets.
+Unlike standard investing, where you put in money for an extended period, day trading means you open and close all your trades intraday.

-Trades are not held overnight.
-Day traders profit from short-term price fluctuations.
+Trades are not held overnight, with day traders profiting from short-term price fluctuations.
 Day traders can trade currency, stocks, commodities, cryptocurrency and more.

-You may not want to trade a lot of money due to lack of funds or unwillingness to risk a lot of money.
-We’ll show you whether it’s possible to start trading with a very small amount like $100.
+You may not want to trade a lot of money due to a lack of funds or an unwillingness to take considerable risks.
+Here, we’ll show you whether it’s possible to start trading with a very small amount like $100.

 How to Start Day Trading with $100